TheNewStellW/vmware-operations-guide/content/Dashboards/Chapter 6 - NOC Dashboards/3.6.1-design-considerations/_index.md

 - Most widgets are not suitable as a result.
 [KISS](https://en.wikipedia.org/wiki/KISS_principle) (Keep It Simple Show)
 - sThese dashboards are designed to show you minimal & critical information only.
 It should follow the KISS principle.
-- Don’t show detailed charts as that is hard to read from afar.
+- Don't show detailed charts as that is hard to read from afar.
 Be aware of how far the info needs to be displayed.
 9 point Calibri at laptop is clear, but not at the projector screen.
 - Ideally, all the numbers are in %, with 0 being bad and 100 being perfect.
 - In cases like Utilization, you should use the following marker.
   - 50% = good, balanced utilization.
 Ideally, this should be 75%.